OromaU/github-onboarding-workshop/classes/session-02-2026-07-11-azure-key-vault/azure-key-vault-Elu-Emmanuel.md

 <!-- Anything you want to follow up on or ask the mentor -->

-- Guide with understanding scripting
+- Guide with understanding scripting / powershell

 ---